 The goal of the Institute is to offer a structured, diverse, and inspiring writing community.
 Sponsored by the Rhodes English Department and First Year Writing Program, the Institute emphasizes writing but also engages faculty from many college disciplines to expose students to a variety of subjects.
 Students choose between the College Writing Seminar, modeled after Rhodes’ First Year Writing Seminar, and the Creative Writing Workshop.
 Faculty teaching both types of courses emphasize the entire writing process from the seed of an idea to the completion of a story, poem, or argumentative essay.
 Through class discussions and peer workshops, each professor guides students in understanding others′ writing and in creating their own writing-expressing ideas, finding a voice, discovering a style, building a structure, and developing a theme or position.

 In addition to coursework and writing seminars, students have the opportunity attend lectures, take advantage of Rhodes' world class facilities, and receive college prep advice from faculty and staff.

-The Institute invites any interested rising high school junior or senior to apply.
+The Institute invites any interested high school student to apply.
 Financial aid is available.

 Learn more about Institute students, campus living, academic work, and extracurricular activities during the program.